Rajarshi1001/Rajarshi1001/README.md

 ### Hi there 👋

-> I am Rajarshi Dutta, a Second year Undergraduate from IIT Kanpur from Materials Science and Engineering Department.
+> I am Rajarshi Dutta, a Third year Undergraduate from IIT Kanpur from Materials Science and Engineering Department.

 ### About Me -